 It may seem like a good idea to take on high-interest debt like credit card debt or personal loans to solve right-now problems.
 But chances are that this type of debt, which typically either has a high monthly payment or takes decades to pay off, will just snowball your current financial issues.

 My family has run into this before.
 In order to avoid becoming house-poor, we bought a fixer-upper.
 And it’s generally been an excellent investment.
-But when the gutters needed replaced ASAP, we had to finance that job with a personal loan.
+But when the gutters needed to be replaced ASAP, we had to finance that job with a personal loan.
 That high-interest loan has been difficult to get out from under.
-Other expenses always seem to crop up on the months when we could pay extra on the loan.
+Other expenses always seem to crop up in the months when we could pay extra on the loan.
 And the hefty interest makes the payments quite high, which squeezes other areas of our budget.

 Generally, your best bet is to avoid high-interest debt like this if at all possible.
 If something does come up and you need to use a personal loan or credit card to cover it, then get the debt paid off as soon as you can.
 Trust me, it’s worth your while to restrict your budget down to the bone in other areas so that you can pay off this debt more quickly.
 Getting those debt payments off of your monthly budget is a huge way to free up resources for saving.